-Here are the latest general takeaways on tax refunds as of now.
+Here are the latest high-level updates on tax refunds, focused on the U.S. IRS process as of 2026:

 -